Partner Family Resources

 - CAREER MOVE: Are you ready to get out of your job that just pays the bills, and start a successful, long-term career?
 Upstream Impact is a non-profit dedicated to helping Denver residents get started in successful careers.

-- Bank of America is looking for Student Leaders to participate in Summer Internship programs with local nonprofits.
+- Bank of America looks for Student Leaders to participate in Summer Internship programs with local nonprofits.
 Check out the website and encourage your student to apply.
-Hurry, the deadline is January 29!
+Plan ahead and apply in the winter for a summer program!

 - Family Star Montessori School offers both home-based and center-based education programs for children from 2 months to 6 years.
 They serve northeast and northwest Denver, and have different funding options available.